 This can be particularly helpful if you find your baby suddenly taking short naps, or you think all the other elements of your baby’s sleep are spot on.

-Make sure to only implement crib hour nap training if your baby is able to fall asleep independently.
+Make sure to only implement crib hour for sleep training naps if your baby is able to fall asleep independently.

 If your baby is under 16 weeks old, you can also save the nap by holding your baby to sleep, baby wearing, or going for a walk in the stroller.